CruzHacks/cruzhacks-organizer-challenges/design-challenge.md

 We're looking for clean, eye-catching designs that represent CruzHacks, technology, inclusion, and innovation.

-For this challenge, feel free to follow your own design style, choose your own color palette, fonts, background color, etc. If you wish to use the 2019 color palette you are free to do so (#719AEB, #EBA471, #9782EA, #EB7187).
+Feel free to follow your own design style, choose your own color palette, fonts, background color, etc. If you wish to use the 2019 color palette you are free to do so (#719AEB, #EBA471, #9782EA, #EB7187).
 We ask that you please do not copy designs already made for previous years, and that you do not work from a template.

 ## Submission